jinmoku1/we-connect/README.md

-# Faculty-Student Research Connection Webapp (We-Connect)
+# We-connect
+a web application that help building social networks between faculties and students.

 ## Overview

 We-connect is a virtual job-board website that supports connection between students and faculty/staff in the university.
-This had been developed as the academic project.
+This had been developed as the academic project and left as a history.
 So, there is no LICENSE to worry.

+## Stack
+This application is built on ME(A)N stack without angularjs.

 ## Usage